njwilson/pycon-2012-packaging-poster/draft/content.rst

 Python's Packaging Ecosystem
 ----------------------------

-TODO: Overview of the current state of Python packaging.
+TODO: Overview of the current state of Python packaging

 FUTURE